csc13/spektel-sensor/about.md

 The firmware was developed in C using Atmel Studio 6 and the Atmel ASF framework.

 	Note: The Spektrum RC TM1000 telemetry modul, a DSMX receiver with data port and a transmitter with telemetry functions are required to use the sensor.
 Not all Spektrum RC telemetry able transmitters support all sensors.
 I use a DX9 for testing.

 ### Basic functions
 The sensor measures 25 times a second the actual current, voltage and pressure.
 From this it calculates the used capacity, hight and climb rate.

 - Show used capacity of main  battery
 - Show actual current of main battery
 - Show actual voltage of main battery

-### Planned functions
+### Advanced functions
-- Show altitude
+- Show altitude (done)
-- Show climb rate
+- Show climb rate (open)
-- Show cell voltages of main battery
+- Show cell voltages of main battery (maybe in the future)
-- Make it somehow programmable (change the current alarm for example)
+- Make it somehow programmable (change the current alarm for example) (done)

 ### GitHub project structure
 - firmware (compiled firmware for XMEGA)